Shifting Paradigms menu

 Installing a 6.0 MW cogeneration plant: This gas fired cogeneration plant will increase gas demand but reduce the amount of power needed from the grid.
 The carbon intensity of power and heat production of the cogeneration plant is below that of obtaining power from the Russian grid and generating heat separately on-site.
 The cogeneration plant thereby contributes to reducing the emission of greenhouse gasses.

-Shifting Paradigms stayed at the factory of Kavminstek to quantify the greenhouse gas emission reductions of their investment plan.
-It delivered a detailed calculation, including estimate of the Russian grid baseline.
+Jelmer Hoogzaad visited the factory of Kavminstek for a week and worked from there to quantify the greenhouse gas emission reductions of their investment plan.
+It delivered a detailed calculation, including an estimate of the Russian grid baseline.

 Project Details